Hi there , welcome to Walking-with-a-purpose.com

 Welcome to Walking with a Purpose

 Hi I'm Michele Boone, and I am walking the Appalachian Trail in 2026, I am a suicide survivor, and I'm hoping to raise awareness about the lack of mental health care, and about how suicide survivors are criminalized and mis treated.
 I'm also hoping to grow Walking with a purpose into something much bigger.
 My long-term goal is to help other suicide survivors find a way forward through getting outdoors, and hiking or walking through the woods.
-I would eventually like to make this a non for profit organization, where we can take suicide survivors and others struggling with their mental health on Hiking/camping trips, where we will learn about the local flora and fauna, how to make a fire, and most importantly, how to live in the moment and how to better deal with our mental health through mindfulness, meditation, and being out side.
+I would eventually like to make this a non for profit organization, where we can take suicide survivors and others struggling with their mental health on Hiking/camping trips, where we will learn about the local flora and fauna, how to make a fire, and most importantly, how to live in the moment and how to better deal with our mental health through mindfulness, meditation, and being out side in nature.

 I welcome you all to follow my journey, and to perhaps start your own.

-Blessings and Welcome to Walking With A Purpose.!
+Blessings and Welcome to Walking-with-a-purpose.com

 Join us in Raising Mental Health Awareness